For a manual build, choose the path below that matches your system.

 These instructions assume that you are using bash (or a compatible shell, such as zsh).
 Minor changes will be required for other shells such as csh or tcsh (e.g., replacing commands of the form export NAME=value with setenv NAME value).

-PETSc’s compilation process requires python.
+PETSc’s compilation process requires Python.

 Getting help